The LDBC Social Network Benchmark Interactive workload v2: A transactional graph query benchmark with deep delete operations: Introduction

 \section{Introduction}

 \paragraph{LDBC} The Linked Data Benchmark Council (LDBC) \footnote{\url{https://ldbcouncil.org}} is a non-profit organization dedicated to designing benchmarks for graph data management~\cite{DBLP:journals/vldb/SahuMSLO20,DBLP:journals/cacm/SakrBVIAAAABBDV21}.
-LDBC has strong industrial participation in the form of 20~companies, including database, hardware, and cloud vendors.
+LDBC has strong industrial participation in the form of 21~companies, including database, hardware, and cloud vendors.
 Its membership also includes 3~non-commercial institutions and 60\texttt{+} individual members.
 LDBC acts as an independent authority for benchmarks and oversees the use of its benchmarks through a stringent auditing process.
 Thanks to this, audited LDBC benchmark results allow quantitative and objective comparison of different technological solutions, which is expected to stimulate progress through competition.
+Next, we describe the two main workloads of the LDBC SNB suite.

 \paragraph{SNB Interactive v1 workload} The LDBC Social Network Benchmark (SNB) \interactivevone workload was published in 2015~\cite{DBLP:conf/sigmod/ErlingALCGPPB15}.
-It is a transactional benchmark that targets OLTP data management systems with graph features (\eg path-finding). \snbinteractive has been influential in the graph data management space: as of June 2023, 21~audited results were published using this workload. \footnote{\url{https://ldbcouncil.org/benchmarks/snb-interactive/}}
+It is a transactional benchmark that targets OLTP data management systems with graph features (\eg path-finding). \snbinteractive has been influential in the graph data management space: as of August 2023, 24~audited results were published using this workload. \footnote{\url{https://ldbcouncil.org/benchmarks/snb-interactive/}}

 \paragraph{SNB Business Intelligence workload} The LDBC SNB Business Intelligence (BI) workload was released in 2022~\cite{DBLP:journals/pvldb/SzarnyasWSSBWZB22}.
 This workload uses an improved data generator, which introduces support for delete operations~\cite{DBLP:conf/sigmod/WaudbySPS20} and scale factors up to SF\ThirtyK.
 The workload captures an OLAP scenario with heavy-hitting analytical queries that touch on large portions of the graph (\eg \Messages created within a 100-day period or \Persons living in China) and applies daily batches of updates.
 It targets both DBMSs and data analytical systems such as Spark.